FASCIA, PROPRIOCEPTION, AND CHRONIC PAIN

 FASCIA, MECHANORECEPTION AND PAIN

 A 1992 study on the THORACOLUMBAR FASCIA (Sensory Innervation of Human Thoracolumbar Fascia from Acta Orthopaedica Scandinavica) takes us back even further, when the authors state, "Recent studies have proclaimed a significant role for the thoracolumbar fascia in the biomechanics of the lumbar spine.
 To our knowledge, there are only two histologic studies on the human thoracolumbar fascia (Stilwell, 1957, Hirsch 1963).
 Methylene-blue positive elements were found by Stilwell in the thoracolumbar fascia, such as numerous free nerve endings and large pacinian corpuscles.
 Hirsch spoke of 'complex unencapsulated endings.'"
 The thing is folks, this study was 25 years ago, and dealt with a study that is now sixty years old.
-There are many such studies on fascia and it's proprioceptive abilities now.
+Thankfully, however, there are many such studies on fascia and it's proprioceptive abilities now.

 "With embalmed cadaveric specimens, the majority of fascial tissues are either ignored or difficult to discern during a dissection.
 However, if unembalmed cadavers are dissected using 'fascia-sparing' techniques, much more may be garnered regarding the structure and function of the musculoskeletal system.
 These 'fascia-sparing' dissections demonstrate functional connections and emphasize the continuity of fascia throughout the human body.
 Fascia is more evident in living bodies.
 When defining fascial tissue via anatomical dissections, it may be difficult to define it only structurally, especially if fascial tissue has a dynamic and widespread role.
 For example, functions such as force transmission and sliding are not easily demonstrated in static specimens."

 Some of this new research includes studies on the relationship between fascia and proprioception not just in an anatomical sense, but in a functional sense as well.
 For instance, a handful of studies from the March 2014 issue of the Journal of Motor Behavior (including The Medium of Haptic Perception: A Tensegrity Hypothesis, The Stresses and Strains of Tensegrity & Proprioception, Tensegrity, and Motor Control) each deal with proprioception as related to TENSEGRITY, which is the molecular and microscopic shape / structure that fascia uses to be both firm (strong) and springy (elastic).
-In other words, tensegrity allows fascia to resist not only mechanical loads that pull on it, but loads that compress it as well.
+In other words, tensegrity allows fascia to resist not only mechanical loads that pull on it, but the axial loads that compress it as well.